Comparing Music from Different Recordings

-Large Comparison Sets
+Comparing Large Sets

 If there are many interpretations, I may further split the sorting.
 I may listen to traditional / historic recordings first, then perhaps follow up with current recordings using modern instruments, and finally (see where my preferences are!) finish with recordings using period or replica instruments.
 Again I would sort from fast to slow within each of these groups, as applicable.
 Justification: there is little point in a direct comparison between recordings from the first half of the 20th century and recurrent recordings on period instruments (e.g., harpsichord recordings by Wanda Landowska and then the same piece played by Ottavio Dantone) — that wouldn’t do justice to either of the two.

 Ideally, I should do blind comparisons — and I don’t: after all the sorting effort it is virtually impossible to forget the sequence of the recordings.
 Anyway, very often I know and recognize at least some of the recordings that I’m listening to, so even “shuffling” would not help.

 Needless to say: it is of great help if a score is available.
 That makes me recognize and listen to more details.
 It also helps memorizing characteristics of the various interpretations.
 Plus, of course I can check against the composer’s notation.
 The latter point is often extremely helpful: not infrequently, artists simply follow (19th / early 20th century) tradition and common perception.
 It is refreshing to see that in the context of historically informed performances, artists are again going “back to the roots” by interrogating the composer’s notation.
 It is amazing to see how many (even world-famous) artists make mistakes such as

 - ignoring alla breve notation (i.e., playing 4/4 rather than 2/2)

 - take Adagio (calm) for “slow” (that would be Lento!)